Web Key IT’s 16 Steps

 Open the website/app on a mobile device

-- Check both Portrait and Landscape view to ensure the websites content is still available and usable regardless of which way the device is being held
+- Check both Portrait and Landscape view to ensuring the content of the website is still available and usable regardless of which way the device is being held

 - Check that the website is mobile responsive, reflowing into a single column so the user is not required to pinch to zoom and swipe horizontally to see all the content